 Young Minds have a great blog written by Charlotte a Young Minds activist

-Stonewall have a page providing advice and help about coming out for LGBT+young people
+Stonewall have a page providing advice and help about coming out for LGBTQIA+young people

 Want to find out more?